ivan-perevala/multiple_camera_render/tests/README.md

 Tests are long running because they involve actual rendering, so they are supposed to be run before release.

-Examples of tests for different Blender verisons on Windows:
+Examples of tests for different Blender versions on Windows:

 ```powershell
 pytest --blender="C:/Program Files/Blender Foundation/Blender 4.2/blender.exe"